 Northwest Georgia IMBA/SORBA was officially started in 2005, but like most chapters we began long before then through doing trail work and ad-hoc group rides.
-Most of the rides and trail work would center around the Pinhoti which is a hidden treasure for the City of Dalton.
+Most of the rides and trail work would center around the Pinhoti trail which is a hidden treasure for Dalton GA and surrounding areas.

 We would ride with friends and run into other mountain bikers.
-As we met more bikers, our list of contacts for the next outing began to grow.
-Trail workdays were another opportunity to meet people who were passionate about trails.
-Sometimes, they would have the same passion for mountain biking.
+As we met more riders, our list of contacts for the next outing began to grow.
+Trail workdays were another opportunity to meet people who were passionate about our local trails.
 Some of these riders / trail angels have been involved with the Georgia Pinhoti Trail Association since the mid 90’s.
 The Pinhoti flags started showing up on the section of Dug Gap trail where we were already riding.
 In the interest of protecting our rights to ride mountain bikes on the trail, we came out of the shadows and started working with the Pinhoti folks.
-Rick Moon aka Moon Dog was the first to officially join the Georgia Pinhoti Board of Directors.
+Rick Moon, aka Moon Dog, was the first to officially join the Georgia Pinhoti Board of Directors.
 He later recruited James Stankowitz and Conrad Fernandez to the Board.
-We knew the Pinhoti was a unique point-to-point multi-use trail in the southeast and wanted to keep it that way.
+We knew the Pinhoti was a unique point-to-point multi-use trail in the Southeastern United States and wanted to keep it that way.
 We were involved in the actual trail layout and for keeping it as natural as possible.

 During trail work days and riding the trail, we often talked about how the Pinhoti should be a destination mountain bike trail.
 We wanted a way to showcase this new gift to the mountain bike community.
-In 2005, we were watching a group of roadies in the area try to get organized.
-We thought about doing the same for mountain biking.
-In the effort to become more organized and have a stronger advocacy voice, our group sent James Stankowitz to a SORBA board meeting to request our group be added as the 14th SORBA chapter.
-The Pinhoti Trail was used as a rallying point.
-Dalton is sandwiched between the two giants of Chattanooga and Atlanta.
-We use the trail as a geographical bridge between these areas.
+So in 2005, while watching a group of road bikers in the area try to get organized, we thought we should be doing the same thing for mountain biking.
+In effort to become more organized and have a stronger advocacy voice, our group sent James Stankowitz to a SORBA board meeting to request our group be added as the 14th SORBA chapter.
+The Pinhoti Trail was used as a rallying point, and since Dalton is sandwiched between the two giants of Chattanooga and Atlanta, we’re able to use the Pinhoti as a geographical bridge between these two great cities.

-Dalton is too small of a community to sustain a SORBA chapter long term.
-To build a chapter, our plan was to attract members from all of Northwest Georgia.
-Our members are drawn from Dalton and the surrounding cities – Ringgold, Calhoun, Lafayette, Summerville, Chatsworth and Rome.
+In order to build and sustain a SORBA chapter long term, our plan was to attract members from all of Northwest Georgia and surrounding communities.
+We have members from Dalton, Ringgold, Calhoun, Lafayette, Summerville, Chatsworth and Rome.
 The carpet industry in Northwest Georgia supports a full spectrum of talent including mechanical, electrical, and software engineers, as well as graphic designers, and sales and marketing specialists.
 We also have medical professionals, machinists and heavy equipment operators.
 When we sit around the table, it is amazing to see this diverse group of individuals all working together towards the same goal.

 One of our first chapter projects was to showcase the Pinhoti Trail system through hosting the Snake Creek Gap Time Trial series.
-From humble beginnings four years ago when we had only a handful of riders, we have grown steadily.
-This year’s event boasted approximately 300 professional and amateur riders from thirteen states and Canada.
+From humble beginnings in 2005 when we had only a handful of riders, we have grown steadily.
+In 2020, the event boasted approximately 300 professional and amateur riders from thirteen states and Canada.
 Some of the states represented include California, Ohio, Michigan, Rhode Island, Kentucky, and West Virginia.
 The riders come here to test their skills in conquering six mountains on the Snake and Johns Mountain sections of the Pinhoti Trail System.